PasionMovil/poderpda/site/wp-content/plugins/wp-missed-schedule/readme.txt

  * FIXED ticket #4643184 [Reduced Info Header](https://wordpress.org/support/topic/how-to-remove-plugin-info-in-header)
  * FIXED ticket #4570622 [db post_date_gmt not indexed](https://wordpress.org/support/topic/plugin-uses-post_date_gmt-which-is-not-indexed)
  * FIXED db post_date_utc Support on WordPress 2.3+ or later
+ * NEW Work with all WordPress Versions from 2.1+ to 4.1+
+ * NEW Transients Caching to Reduce db Queries and Server Load
  * NEW Prioritization of Plugin Loading
+ * NEW load_plugin_textdomain Languages Loading by Default
+ * NEW Full Support uninstall.php
- * NEW Full uninstall support for db wp_options cleanup
+ * NEW Full Support Uninstall Hook
  * MIGRATED Plugin EOL CRLF (dos) to LF (unix) code
  * CONVERTED EOL <<<SQL CRLF (dos) to LF (unix) code
- * UPDATED Transients Caching to reduce db Queries Load
+ * IMPORTED Key and Auth Tag from Pro Version
+ * UPDATED Header and Footer Log Code
+ * ADDED security rules to activate and manage functions
+ * REVISED some possible paranoid security issues
+ * DISABLED identification of version and build installed
+ * MIGRATED MD5 Checksum to SHA1
+ * SECURITY only admins view backend header and footer log
+ * SECURITY limited frontend header and footer log to home
+ * UPDATED realtime checking: 1 session every 10 minutes
+ * UPDATED realtime checking: 6 sessions every hour
+ * UPDATED realtime checking: 10 future posts every 10 minute
+ * UPDATED realtime checking: 60 items every hour
  * UPDATED Support and Compatibility for WordPress 2.8+
  * UPDATED Support and Compatibility for WordPress 2.7+
  * UPDATED Support and Compatibility for WordPress 2.6+
  * UPDATED Support and Compatibility for WordPress 2.5+
  * UPDATED Support and Compatibility for WordPress 2.3+
  * UPDATED Support and Compatibility for WordPress 2.2+
  * UPDATED Support and Compatibility for WordPress 2.1+
- * BUMP Version 2014 Build 1231 Revision 1 a.k.a 2014
-= 2014.1231.0 =
-* Security [UPDATE] Secunia Certified Zero Advisories and Vulnerabilities!
- * Please update as soon as possible!
- * Stable Release 2015 Branche 2014 Build 2015-08-16
- * Full Support and Compatibility for WordPress 2.3+ - 4.2+
- * Preemptive Support for WordPress 4.3-alpha
- * Secunia Certified Zero Advisories and Vulnerabilities.
- * SPECIAL GOLD EDITION is now a [separate distro](https://slangji.wordpress.com/wp-missed-schedule-gold/).
- * WPMS Cleaner is now a [separate distro](https://slangji.wordpress.com/wp-missed-schedule-db-cron-transient-cleaner/).
- * NEW Reduced db and Server Load with Transients Caching
- * IMPORTED Key and Auth Tag from Pro Version.
- * UPDATED Header and Footer Log Code.
- * ADDED security rules to activate and manage functions.
- * REVISED some possible paranoid security issues.
- * DISABLED identification of version and build installed.
- * MIGRATED MD5 Checksum to SHA1.
- * SECURITY only admins view backend header and footer log.
- * SECURITY limited frontend header and footer log to home.
- * UPDATED realtime checking: 1 session every 10 minutes.
- * UPDATED realtime checking: 6 sessions every hour.
- * UPDATED realtime checking: 10 future posts every 10 minute.
- * UPDATED realtime checking: 60 items every hour.
  * INCLUDED All Features of Major Release 2013.1231.2015
  * INCLUDED All Features of Major Release 2013.1231.2014
  * INCLUDED All Features of Major Release 2013.1231.2013
- * BUMP Version 2014 Build 1231 Revision 0 a.k.a 2014
+ * Bump Version 2014 Build 1231 Revision 2014
 = To-Do List =
-`
-All previous versions, on fact, before the last stable, are deprecated and no longer supported in this project!

-We always recommend upgrading to the latest version!
-`
 = Branche 2016 (alpha) =
 * All in One Virtual and Real Cron Method (no date set)
+* PHP 7 and 8 Compatibility Updates (no date set)
+* Introducing PHP 5 Construct and Destruct (no date set)
 * Merge Branche 2014 and 2015 to 2016 (2016.1231.0)
 = Branche 2015 (beta) =
-* Preemptive Support WordPress 4.5-alpha (2015.1231.0)
-* Full Support for WordPress 4.4+ Release (2015.1231.0)
-* Admin DashBoard Help and FAQ Panel (2015.0228.5)
+* Admin DashBoard Help and FAQ Panel (2015.0228.6)
-* Customization of all Plugin Options (2015.0228.4)
+* Customization of all Plugin Options (2015.0228.5)
-* Admin Menu Classic Plugin Settings Page (2015.0228.4) = Beta Release =
+* Admin Menu Classic Plugin Settings Page (2015.0228.5)
+* Merge Branche 2014 to 2015 (2015.0228.4)
+= Beta Release =
 Beta Version 2015.0228.3 Release 2015 Improved FREE: